Rsantct/DRC/README.md

 ## Testing your sound card settings

 The main meas script is **`logsweep2TF.py`**.
-It is based on a public licensed Matlab program from Richard Mann y John Vanderkooy, published at [linearaudio.net](https://linearaudio.net/downloads) (Vol.13).
+It is based on a public licensed Matlab program from Richard Mann and John Vanderkooy, published at [linearaudio.net](https://linearaudio.net/downloads) (Vol.13).

 This software not only performs the freq response calculation of your sound system, it also provides a **_time clearance_** checking of the meassurement chain, depending on the total latency and the selected log-sweep lenght.